shyyuan/teachersconnection_api/README.md

-# README
+# WDIR Final Project Rails API Server
-WDIR Final Project Rails API Server
+# Teachers Connection

 Teachers Connection is a private community application for the Li-Ming Chinese Academy.